gayatri-sharma/gayatri-sharma/README.md

 ---

+Currently working as a Database Analyst, where I am instrumental in automating the systems employed by the Fremont Unified School District.

-🤔 I’m looking for help with full time opportunities as a Data Analyst, Business Intelligence Analyst, or Data Engineer
+I’m looking for help with full time opportunities as a Data Analyst, Business Intelligence Analyst, or Data Engineer